 - Install a filter designed to ensure that the emails that get into your computer don’t intend you any malice.

-- Use anti-malware and anti-virus programs, but don’t rely on any one solely.
+- Use anti-malware and antivirus programs, but don’t rely on any one solely.
 A virus is a form of malware, but it’s safest to use both “antis.”
-They are not perfect, but they are designed to prevent incoming threats to your system.
+They are not perfect, but they are designed to prevent incoming threats to your computer systems.

 - Avoid pirated software, which is not only illegal but can't be upgraded and offers no support.